Indoqa/logspace/write-your-own-agent.md

 ##The Do's and Don'ts
 An *Event* can carry as many or as few *EventProperties* as desired.<br/>
-There is no schema and if some of your *Events* are missing some *EventProperties*, logspace will not complain.
+There is no schema and if some of your *Events* are missing some *EventProperties*, Logspace will not complain.

 However there are still some things to consider:

 * Only use letters, digits and underscores to construct the name of an *EventProperty*.
-This is a limitation of [Apache Solr](http://lucene.apache.org/solr/), which is currently used to store *Events* in the logspace *HQ* (see [architecture](/architecture) for what the *HQ* does).
+This is a limitation of [Apache Solr](http://lucene.apache.org/solr/), which is currently used to store *Events* in the Logspace *HQ* (see [architecture](/architecture) for what the *HQ* does).
-* Don't put the type of the *EventProperty* into its name. logspace keeps track of the type and the [Query API](/query-api) will have it available for you, so this will only lead to redundancy.
+* Don't put the type of the *EventProperty* into its name.
+Logspace keeps track of the type and the [Query API](/query-api) will have it available for you, so this will only lead to redundancy.
 * Don't use large strings as value of an *EventProperty*.
 This is rarely useful and [Apache Solr](http://lucene.apache.org/solr/) will not accept any String longer than 32,768 characters.
 * Avoid long running operations, blocking, waiting and multi-threading in your *Agents*.
 An *Agent* is always interrupting the normal execution of an application, so it should be as quick and less intrusive as possible.